What is an ORCA lane separator?

 Guidelines for the use of ORCA lane separators

-The general guidelines for ORCA lane separators usage in the UK are described below.
+The general guidelines for ORCA lane separator usage in the UK are described below.

-- When installing in a clear zone, ORCA lane separators should be installed such that they do not block the pathway of motor vehicles.
+- When installed in a clear zone, ORCA lane separators should be installed such that they do not block the pathway of motor vehicles.

-- It is recommended to keep a large distance between these separators so that vehicles can pull in the bicycle lane to give way to an emergency vehicle.
+- It is recommended to keep a large distance between these separators so that vehicles can pull into the bicycle lane to give way to an emergency vehicle.

-- It is recommended to avoid installing lane separators in a public parking area.
+- It is recommended to avoid installing lane separators in public parking areas.